The Principles of Design and Their Importance

 Emphasis can also be used to reduce the impact of certain information.
 This is most apparent in instances where “fine print” is used for ancillary information in a design.
 Tiny typography tucked away at the bottom of a page carries much less weight than almost anything else in a design, and is therefore deemphasized.

-Proportion is one of the easier design principles to understand.
+Proportion is one of the easier principles of graphic design to understand.
 Simply put, it’s the size of elements in relation to one another.
 Proportion signals what’s important in a design and what isn’t.
 Larger elements are more important, smaller elements less.

 Hierarchy is another principle of design that directly relates to how well content can be processed by people using a website.
 It refers to the importance of elements within a design.
 The most important elements (or content) should appear to be the most important.